Congratulations to our 2014 Sociology, Criminal Justice, Criminology, and Human Services Graduates!

-Ivy Ken has been appointed to the editorial board of Gender & Society.
+Ivy Ken was recently quoted prominently in Mark Bittman's column in the New York Times, "Parasites, Killing their Hosts."
+She was interviewed, in part, because of her article "A Healthy Bottom Line: Obese Children, a Pacified Public, and Corporate Legitimacy" in Social Currents.
+Ken has been appointed to the editorial board of Gender & Society.
 The official journal of Sociologists for Women in Society, Geneder & Society was founded in 1987 as an outlet for feminist social science and is a top-ranked journal in both sociology and women's studies.

 Peter Konwerski was named Dean of Students and Senior Associate Vice President for the Division of Student and Academic Support Services in 2010.

-Daniel Martínez, who joined the department this year, is teaching a new course, Transnational Crime.
-He is scheduled to deliver papers at the 2014 meetings of the Society for Applied Anthropology, the Southern Sociological Society, the Population Association of America, and the American Sociological Association.
-He has been invited to deliver a paper for the Race & Ethnic Studies Institute and Sociology Department at Texas A & M University in March.
-Martínez was recently highlighted in the GW Arts & Sciences magazine for his work on the impact of U.S. border policies.
-He was also selected to travel with a group of GW students to Nicaragua on an Alternative Break trip in January 2014.
+Daniel Martínez and his collaborators at the American Immigration Council released a report entitled "No Action Taken: Lack of CBP Accountability in Responding to Complaints of Abuse.”
+The report details the absence of transparency and resolution in allegations of mistreatment filed against U.S. Customs and Border Protection along the US-Mexico border.
+The report was recently referenced in an article in the New York Times.
+In 2014, Martínez is scheduled to deliver papers at the annual meetings of the Society for Applied Anthropology, the Southern Sociological Society, the Population Association of America, and the American Sociological Association.
+He was recently highlighted in the GW Arts & Sciences magazine for his work on the impact of US border policies.
+Martínez was also selected to travel with a group of GW students to Nicaragua on an Alternative Break trip this past January.

-Greg Squires received the 2013 Lester F. Ward Distinguished Contributor to Applied and Clinical Sociology Award from the Association for Applied and Clinical Sociology.
+Greg Squires recently co-authored the report "Underwater America: How the So-Called Housing 'Recovery' Is Bypassing Many American Communities" released by the Haas Institute at the University of California, Berkeley.
+This report documents the ongoing impact of the foreclosure crisis affecting millions of families focusing on the metropolitan areas, cities, and zip codes where families are most at risk of losing their homes."
+Squires received the 2013 Lester F. Ward Distinguished Contributor to Applied and Clinical Sociology Award from the Association for Applied and Clinical Sociology.
 The award was given at the annual conference of AACS in Portland, Oregon where he was invited to deliver the keynote address, "Inequality, Advocacy, and the Foreclosure Crisis," which will also be published in the Journal of Applied Social Science.
 His new book, From Foreclosure to Fair Lending: Advocacy, Organizing, Occupy and the Pursuit of Equitable Credit, co-edited with Chester Hartman, was released by New Village Press (2013).

 Steven Tuch received a 2013-14 University Facilitating Fund award for his project “Racial and Ethnic Differences in Residential Preferences in ‘Post-Racial’ America.”
 His book Religion, Politics, and Polarization, coauthored with William D’Antonio and Josiah Baker, was published in 2013 by Rowman & Littlefield.
 In November 2013, he gave an invited talk at the symposium on “Student Perceptions of Race Relations at the University of Alabama: Historical and Contemporary Perspectives” in Tuscaloosa, Alabama.